ec49ca/NLP-project-contract-comparison/SETUP.md

 **If using OpenAI/Anthropic/Google:**
 - Ensure your API key is set in `.env`
 - No additional setup needed - the system will connect to their APIs

+**Important**: Even if you use Ollama/Anthropic/Google for queries, you still need OpenAI API key in `.env` for the external agent to generate embeddings.

 ---